DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 Our goal for this tutorial is to create a network graph, and investigate its properties.
 Network graphs are usually created from one or two pieces of data (both tabular in nature):

-- *edges* (mandataor): information about what nodes exist, and if and how they are connected
+- *edges* (mandatory): information about what nodes exist, and if and how they are connected
 - *nodes information* (optional): information about attributes of each node

 !!! note
-    In this tutorial we'll go through all the steps necessary to create a network graph object from two csv files, one by one.
+    In this tutorial we'll go through all the steps necessary to create a network graph object from two CSV files, one by one.
     This is a bit cumbersome, but it'll help you understand what actually happens.
 In a later tutorial we'll show how to create a *kiara* pipeline to combine all those steps into one.

 ### Importing edges data, creating a table item from it

 We already have our nodes imported into kiara (with the alias `my_first_table`).
 Now we need to do the same for our edges.
-Simliar to what we have done above, we want to import the file into the *kiara* data store, and then convert it into a table.
+Similar to what we have done above, we want to import the file into the *kiara* data store, and then convert it into a table.
 This time, let's just use a pre-pared (so-called) pipeline operation, which basically runs both operations in one, and feeds the right input(s) into the right input(s):

 {{ cli("kiara", "operation", "explain", "import.table.from.csv_file", max_height=240) }}